-“The work gained a great response, but at the end of the night the cherry on the cake was when my work was favourited by Kathleen Soriano,” said Ms Michaels, 29.
+“The work gained a great response, but at the end of the night the cherry on the cake was when my work was favourited by Kathleen Soriano,” said Ms Michael, 29.

-“Since then, the work has also been acknowledged by Saatchie Online and the National Open Art Exhibition.
+“Since then, the work has also been acknowledged by Saatchi Online and the National Open Art Exhibition.

-The artist, raised by a Greek Orthadox family in Yarmouth, has worked at ENSF for eight years.
+The artist, raised by a Greek Orthodox family in Yarmouth, has worked at ENSF for eight years.
 The students, she said, give her inspiration every day.

 “Being in an art environment where I am surrounded each day by mature, dedicated and fresh talented students not only gives me pleasure to share my own skills and knowledge with them, but allows both the students and I to bounce ideas and newly discovered art techniques and approaches between each other as though we are at art school.

 “And this inspirational energy that is created as a class together naturally feeds into both the students artwork and mine.